-Commented [GK62]: These revisions are to address Comment 1, Bullet 4 - Local Date and Knowledge predominant racial/ethnic group in the county, with more predominance outside of city centers and generally following the Interstate-80 Highway.
+Racially or Ethnically Concentrated Areas of Affluence (RCAAs) are generally understood to be neighborhoods in which there are both high concentrations of non-Hispanic White households and high household incomes.
+As was discussed previously and shown in Figure 30, non-Hispanic Whites are the most predominant racial/ethnic group in the county, with more predominance outside of city centers and generally following the Interstate-80 Highway.
 Similarly, this pattern also applies to households with annual incomes above \$100,000.
 Figure 20 displays RCAAs in Sacramento County using income and demographic data from the 2015-2019 ACS.
 Within the unincorporated county, there are three adjoining census tracts in the Arden Arcade community that meet the definition of RCAAs to include neighborhoods such as Sierra Oaks, Wilhaggen, Del Dayo, and Mariemont/Gordon Heights.
 There are also a few census tracts within the City of Sacramento and the City of Folsom.
 These census tracts have: (1) an average total White population that is 1.25 times higher than the average total White population in the SACOG region and (2) a median income that is 1.5 times higher than the SACOG area median income (\$86,017).